 Submissions, via the online journal management system ScholarOne Manuscripts can only be made during the specified period when Australian Energy Producers and the Technical Program Committee are working on the upcoming conference.
-Authors may choose to submit either a Peer-Reviewed Paper (to be published in The Australian Energy Producers Journal) or an Extended Abstract (to be published in Supplement 1 to The Australian Energy Producers Journal).
+Authors may choose to submit either a Peer-reviewed Paper (to be published in the Australian Energy Producers Journal) or an Extended Abstract (to be published in the Australian Energy Producers Journal).